oracle/node-oracledb/INSTALL.md

 environments, but these architectures have not been fully tested.
 Older versions of node-oracledb may work with older versions of Node.js.

+Node-oracledb requires Oracle Client libraries version 11.2 or later, and connect to Oracle Database 9.2 or later, depending on the Oracle Client library version.
+The architecture is shown in [Node-oracledb Architecture][60].

 Node-oracledb is an [add-on](https://nodejs.org/api/addons.html) available as C source code.
 Pre-built binaries are available as a convenience for common architectures.
 Note the operating systems